 False or distorted messages change the world every day.
-Mostly, these messages affect the sphere of politics and public opinion, but marketing abuse of fake news is also a common practice.
+These messages affect the sphere of politics and public opinion, but marketing abuse of fake news is also a common practice.
 How often do we encounter lies?
 And how can we reveal them?

 The issue of fake news is a global phenomenon.
 According to the latest Ipsos survey, at least 86% of people worldwide believed fake news at least once.
 The most common sources of fake news include Facebook, websites and YouTube.
-Most often, fake news is used as a tool for manipulating public opinion and political discourse.
+Most often, fake news is used to manipulate public opinion and political discourse.

 According to BBC, there are two kinds of fake news: